centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-ruckus-smartzone-snmp.md

 * Log into Centreon and add a new Host through "Configuration > Hosts".
 * Apply the template "Net-Ruckus-Smartzone-SNMP-custom" and configure the 'SNMP Community' and 'SNMP Version' fields to match the device configuration.

-:warning: When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro :
+⚠️ When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro :

 | Mandatory   | Nom              | Description                                                                |
 | :---------- | :--------------- | :------------------------------------------------------------------------- |